wa-gtj/Debian-with-encrypted-RAID1-BTRFS/README.md

 use the correct UUID!
 The one of the base partition, not the one of the mapped!

-#### Installing base system
+## Installing base system

-Back to the installer with Ctrl + Alt + F1
+Go back to the installer with Ctrl + Alt + F1.

-Continue by installing the base system

-when prompted confirm the preselect kernel
+Continue by installing the base system.
+Wwhen prompted confirm the preselected kernel.

-When prompted for the installation of drivers, i choose to install only the relevant drivers for the target-system, not all generic drivers.
+When prompted for the installation of drivers, I choose to install only the relevant drivers for the target-system, not all generic drivers.

-configure APT, choose https
+configure APT, choose https.

 when an error occures, that you should insert the CDROM labeled "Debian Trixie..." to mount on /media/cdrom, enter busybox again (Ctrl + Alt + F2) and